Main region

 A self-managed super fund (SMSF) is a way of saving for retirement that you manage yourself.

-Unlike an industry super fund (such as Australian Retirement Trust), members of an SMSF are in charge of all parts of the fund.
+Members of an SMSF are in charge of all parts of the fund.
 This includes investment and insurance decisions, as well as reporting, tax, and compliance.

 If you're considering self-managed super, you need to be aware of the considerable time and money commitments involved in running an SMSF account.